animavita/animavita/README.md

   <br><br>
 </h1>

-<h4 align="center">A minimal, clean and beautiful mobile app to help people find your lovely friends, rescue lifes and bring hapiness for pets.</h4>
+<p align="center">A minimal, clean and beautiful mobile app to help people find the closet pet friend to adopt, rescue lifes and change the world.</p>

 <p align="center"><i>"How to save a life?" - The Fray</i> </p>